daubejb/daubejb.github.io/_posts/2017-01-13-test-driven-development-with-python.md

 columns.
 It lets us work with databases using familiar object-oriented metaphors which work well with code.
 Classes map to database tables, attributes map to columns, and an individual instance of a class represents a row of data in the database

+## Database Migration

+In Django, the ORM's job is to model the database, but there's a second system that's in charge of building the database called *migrations*.
+Its job is to add and remove tables and columns, based on changes you make to *models.py*

+### How to build view a first database migration
+- $ python manage.py makemigrations
+- $ ls app-name/migrations

 ## Random Notes from Book